SoftBank Corp. (OTCMKTS:SOBKY) Short Interest Update

 SoftBank Corp.
-(OTCMKTS:SOBKY) saw a significant increase in short interest in the month of January.
+(OTCMKTS:SOBKY) saw a large increase in short interest in January.
 As of January 29th, there was short interest totalling 18,300 shares, an increase of 28.0% from the January 14th total of 14,300 shares.
-Based on an average daily volume of 56,000 shares, the days-to-cover ratio is presently 0.3 days.
+Based on an average daily volume of 56,000 shares, the short-interest ratio is presently 0.3 days.

-Separately, The Goldman Sachs Group assumed coverage on SoftBank in a research report on Friday, January 22nd.
+Separately, The Goldman Sachs Group assumed coverage on shares of SoftBank in a research note on Friday, January 22nd.
 They issued a “neutral” rating on the stock.

 SoftBank Corp., together with its subsidiaries, engages in the telecommunication and information technology businesses in Japan.
 It operates through Consumer, Enterprise, and Distribution segments.
 The Consumer segment offers s mobile communications services, including voice call, data transmission, and related services to subscribers under the SoftBank, Y!mobile, and LINE MOBILE brands.